-An ATE insurance policy through Quittance on the same claim was quoted at £65*.
+An ATE insurance policy through a Quittance panel solicitor on the same claim was quoted at £65*.

-Claimants do not recover the cost of the policy if the case is won.
-The cost of the policy, including any referral fees, will usually be deducted from the compensation award.
+If you do win, the cost of the policy (plus any referral fees), will usually be deducted from your compensation award.

 Unreasonable solicitors costs